RadWolfie/CHPATRI/README.md

 * Reverse Engineer
 * Informative Asm File

+### Feature
+* Input 4 to 6 arguments manually.
+* CHPATRI.ini file as global in same directory with CHPATRI.exe file.
+* Drag and drop custom ini file on CHPATRI.exe file executable.

 ### How to Use it
-To use it, you will need to input exact 4 arguments in your command prompt (cmd.exe) in order to process the conversion correctly.
+To use it, you will need to input within range of 4 to 6 arguments in your command prompt (cmd.exe) in order to process conversion correctly.
+Or use your own ini file to automate process your request.
+See "**Automate Process**" to find out how.

 ```
-CHPATRI.exe <Section's Virtual Address> <Section's Size of Raw> <HLE Cache file name> <Section Asm file>
+CHPATRI.exe <Section's Virtual Address> <Section's Size of Raw> <HLE Cache file name (Input)> <Section Asm file (Input)> [HLE Cache file name (Output, optional)] [Section Asm file (Output, optional)]
 ```

 For example with Cel Damage title:
 ```
-CHPATRI.exe 0024CF80 0001FF4C 93bf5881.ini DSOUND.txt
+CHPATRI.exe 0024CF80 0001FF4C 93bf5881.ini DSOUND.txt rangeDetect.txt DSOUND.asm
 ```

+### Automate Process
+There are up to 6 arguments can be used.
+Create a global `CHPATRI.ini` file in same directory CHPATRI.exe executable is in.
+Plus you can also use custom ini file for drag and drop onto CHPATRI.exe file.
+Be aware of custom ini do overwrite global settings.
+* `arg1=` Virtual Address
+* `arg2=` Size of Raw
+* `arg3=` HLE Cache ini file (Input)
+* `arg4=` Library section txt file (Input)
+* `arg5=` HLE Cache ini file (Output, optional)
+* `arg6=` Library section txt file (Output, optional)

+**NOTE: arg3 to arg6 does not require any quotes.**

 ### Steps to take
 **NOTE: Does not necessarily follow in that order.**